-Only seventeen years after the end of WWII, everyone involved at the highest levels of both governments, the U.S.A and U.S.S.R, were veterans.
+Only seventeen years after the end of WWII, everyone involved at the highest levels of both governments, the U.S.A. and U.S.S.R., were veterans.

 Khrushchev survived Stalingrad.
 The entire leadership of the Soviet Union knew, at the most personal level, the terrible cost of that war.
-At least half of the 50+ million killed in WWII were Russians.
+At least half of the 50+ million killed in WWII were Russian.

 Air Force Chief of Staff General Curtis E. LeMay, architect of the air war strategy that led to victory in both Europe and the Pacific, was well known to the Soviets.
 They had a psychological profile of LeMay, as both sides did on everyone they could identify in government.

 Fourteen years prior, during the tensions of the Berlin Air Lift, a State Department diplomat in contact with the Soviets was asked if he thought Curtis LeMay would actually use the atomic bomb.
 The American responded;

 The Soviet diplomat nodded and said, “We think so, too.”
 It is believed that this was the chief reason the confrontation of the Berlin Airlift didn’t widen.

 CINCSAC General Thomas S. Power, was LeMay’s protégé.
 No less a warrior, Power flew B-24 missions over Africa and Italy.
 He was involved in the B-29 firebomb destruction of Japan and participated in the atomic tests in the Pacific.

 Once, during the Cold War, the RAND Corporation proposed a counterforce strategy which would require SAC to restrain itself from striking Soviet cities in the beginning of a war, Power responded: